WORKING WITH TUFTS SUPPORT SERVICES

 How is TSS handling ad hocs?

 TSS has the ability to hard code one name into the Apptricity system.
 The knowledge article on ad hoc approvers (link below) describes our current process.
-Note, however, that this practice will be under review as part of workforce transition throughout calendar year 2015.

 Read more: Ad Hoc Approvers